 During the lease term in Rappahannock County

-During lease, the rental property belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Rappahannock County, the tenant must allow us to come into the rental property.
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Rappahannock County, the tenant must allow us to come into the rental.
 Some good reasons to enter rental are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Rappahannock County.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental property.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Rappahannock County.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference